We LOVE english muffins around these parts. Slathered with peanut butter or homemade strawberry jam, made into breakfast sandwiches…you get the idea.

 I’ve made individual english muffins like the ones you buy at the store, but it’s a long, involved process.
 You have to make the dough, shape it into rounds, dry-fry it in a pan, and finish the muffins in the oven.

 Why not get all the yum with less work?
 English muffin bread is the answer, and this is the easiest recipe ever!
 All we have to do is mix, rise, and bake.

 1/2 teaspoon baking soda

-Combine all ingredients in your stand mixer (or mix by hand) until all ingredients are thoroughly combined.
+Combine all ingredients in your stand mixer (or mix by hand with a dough whisk) until all ingredients are thoroughly combined.
 You’ll end up with a sticky, wet dough.

-Then bake in a 375F oven for 20-25 minutes until the tops are toasty brown.
-Remove bread from the pans and place on a wire rack to cool.
-Slice, toast, and serve!
+Bake in a 375F oven for 20-25 minutes.
+Remove bread from the pan and place on a wire rack to cool.

 When it’s time to toast, I recommend using a bread slicer guide for nice, even slices.

 Put the loaf in, snug against the edge, and slice away.
 The crumbs go into the base so your counter stays clean, and all your slices are the same thickness (for optimal toasting).